 1 | Understand the Costs Involved

-Considering the high tuition costs, lack of tuition breaks for D.C. residents, and the exorbitant high cost of living, it’s essential that you plan your finances in advance.
+Considering the high tuition costs, lack of tuition breaks for D.C. residents, and the exorbitant cost of living, it’s essential that you plan your finances in advance.

 This by no means is to suggest that you should not have D.C. schools on your radar or school list due to financial concerns.
 Early on in the application process, you can think broadly about the schools you want to apply to.
 But finances are a very real factor in applying to and attending medical school.
 The sooner you understand the costs involved, the sooner you can begin to build a plan around how you can afford tuition, rent, and other expenses.